For more information, please contact:

 The committee deals with significant legislation and studies issues important to Canadians.
-Over the last few years, it has considered bills touching on everything from telecommunications to the transportation of dangerous goods and concluded studies on emerging issues of great significance for Canada’s economy and its cultural development.
+Over the last few years, it has considered bills touching on everything from telecommunications to the transportation of dangerous goods and concluded studies on emerging issues of great significance for Canada’s economy.

 The Standing Senate Committee on Transport and Communications has its roots in one of the oldest committees of the Senate.
 The committee was first created in 1867 under the name of the Banking, Commerce and Railways Committee.
 By 1879, it had become evident that some of the committees were too large.
 New committees were formed including the Committee on Railways, Telegraphs and Harbours.
 It became one of the busiest committees examining 149 government bills from 1925 to 1963.

 Over the last several years, the committee has conducted several studies dealing with transportation policy.
-It tabled comprehensive reports into the intercity bus industry (2002), containerized freight traffic in Canada’s ports (2008) and airports (2012 and 2013) and the transport of crude oil (2016).
-Its most recent transportation study focused on four main issues in the Canadian airline industry: the global context, domestic market, the industry’s business relationship with its passengers, and the economic impact of airports.
-The final report, entitled One Size Doesn’t Fit All: The Future Growth and Competitiveness of Canadian Air Travel, recommended, among several other things, to treat Canada’s airports as “economic spark plugs rather than as a source of public revenue.”
+It tabled comprehensive reports into the intercity bus industry (2002), containerized freight traffic in Canada’s ports (2008) airports (2012 and 2013) and the transport of crude oil (2016).
+Its most recent transportation study focused on the regulatory and technical issues related to the deployment of connected and automated vehicles.
+The final report, entitled Driving Change: Technology and the future of the automated vehicle, recommended, among several other things, that Transport Canada develop vehicle safety guidelines when developing, testing and deploying these vehicles on Canadian roads.

 SELECTED LEGISLATIVE WORK

 The Standing Senate Committee on Transport and Communications is often asked to review wide range of pieces of legislation.
-Recent examples include such topics as railway safety, personal electronic information protection and mail delivery.
+Recent examples include such topics as railway safety, personal electronic information protection, mail delivery and air passenger rights.
 It has also been asked to report on matters contained in budget implementation bills.
-In 2014-2015, legislation relating to the Aviation Industry Indemnity Act, the Aeronautics Act, the Canada Marine Act, the Marine Liability Act, the Canada Shipping Act, the Canadian Transportation Act and the Railway Safety Act were all referred to the committee for examination.
+In the 42nd Parliament, legislation relating to the Air Canada Public Participation Act, the Motor Vehicle Safety Act and the Canada Transportation Act were all referred to the committee for examination.
 The committee also conducted public hearings in Western provinces on Bill C-48, An Act respecting the regulation of vessels that transport crude oil or persistent oil to or from ports or marine installations located along British Columbia's north coast.